Overview

 Experience

 • Representing a group of industry participants in an action filed against the Federal Trade Commission and others challenging the constitutionality of the federal Horseracing Integrity and Safety Act.
-National Horsemen’s Benevolent & Protective Association v.
+Nat’l Horsemen’s Benevolent & Protective Ass’n v.
 Black, 107 F.4th 415 (5th Cir.
 2024).

-• Representing national and state trade associations in a suit filed against the Department of Energy challenging energy conservation standards for manufactured housing.
-Manufactured Housing Institute v.
-U.S. Department of Energy, No. 1:23-cv-0174 (W.D.
+• Representing national and state trade associations in a lawsuit filed against the U.S. Department of Energy under the Administrative Procedure Act challenging energy-conservation standards for manufactured housing.
+Manufactured Housing Inst. v.
+U.S. Dep’t of Energy, No 1:23-cv-0174 (W.D.
 Tex.).

-• Representing a pharmaceutical cooperative in defending actions coordinated in the federal opioids multi-district litigation in Cleveland, Ohio, as well as related suits in New York state court.
-In re: National Prescription Opiate Litigation, No. 1:17-cv-2804 (N.D.
+• Representing an Alabama pharmaceutical cooperative in defending against dozens of actions coordinated in the federal opioids multi-district litigation, as well as related suits in New York state court.
+In re: Nat’l Prescription Opiate Litig., No. 1:17-cv-2804 (N.D.
 Ohio).

 Recognitions